ExFabrica/strapi-stories/part-1/README.md

 •	We need to compile the plugin as a standalone application.
 •	We need to deploy the plugin.

-This repos includes all code to follow this guideline: [How to install Strapi and the create a new plugin](https://medium.com/p/65dbcd4b1b42)
+This repo includes all code to follow this guideline: [How to install Strapi and the create a new plugin](https://medium.com/p/65dbcd4b1b42)

 to install, seed and launch: